pypdfium2-team/ctypesgen/README.md

 ### Known Limitations

-* At this time, our fork supports either the `cdecl` or `stdcall` calling convention homogeneously, but not a mixture of both (we try to auto-detect the right DLL class from the first function signature).
-We do not support other rare calling conventions, because `ctypes` itself does not.
+* The DLL class is assumed to be `CDLL`, otherwise it needs to be given by the caller.
+We do not support mixed calling conventions, and none other than `cdecl` or `stdcall`, because ctypes itself does not.

 ### Bugs